Within this ecosystem, we can practice co-creating the world we want to live in.

 - trusting each other to locate ourselves within socio-economic privilege, without needing to show proof

-- sliding scale and pay-what-you-can pricing for one-to-one coaching
+- sliding scale pricing for one-to-one coaching and workshops

-- invitations to support the funding of free offerings and in-person community projects through donations
+- invitations to support the funding of free offerings and in-person community projects through financial gifts

 - invitations to support me to rest & play so that I can continue to hold space for others